 - Information sent to a students mySFA account will be the responsibility of the student.

-- The admissions office representative will be responsible for enrolling each student for classes.
+- The admissions office representative will be responsible for enrolling each student for classes that are held on high school campuses.

-- Dual credit/concurrent students will be registered on the date that freshman registration opens, and are subject to open and closed classes like the rest of the student body.
+- Dual credit/concurrent students can register on the date that freshman registration opens, and are subject to open and closed classes like the rest of the student body.

-- Students will not be registered for classes if they have a balance on their account from a previous semester.
+- Students cannot register for classes if they have a balance on their account from a previous semester.

 Tuition and fees are the obligation and responsibility of each student.
 This includes, but is not limited to, tuition, parking permits and fines (for the students who attend class on campus), student ID cards (optional), property deposits and any technology fees associated with ITV or on-line courses.
 It will be the responsibility of the admissions office representative to ensure that those receiving dual credit, according to the counselor or home school proctor, will have their fees waived.